gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

       JST-XH connectors are used for the encoder connections on goBILDA (MATRIX) and Andymark NeveRest motors.
 Both vendors sell adapters from JST-XH to the :term:`JST-PH` encoder ports on the REV Control/Expansion Hubs.
 These connectors are also occasionally found on some third party sensors.

    Tamiya
-      Used on some batteries, such as the Tetrix and Matrix/Modern Robotics batteries.
+      Used on some batteries, such as the Modern Robotics battery that was sold by goBILDA prior to goBILDA's own battery design being allowed by the competition manual.

       .. attention::
          Do not use these connectors!
 The metal connectors are fragile and will lead to random disconnects.
 It is highly recommended to replace any of thse connectors with a reliable type of connector, such as the :term:`Anderson PowerPole` connectors.